gonwan/dotfiles/docs/centos7.md

 # echo '/home/linuxbrew/.linuxbrew/bin/bash' | sudo tee -a /etc/shells
 # chsh -s /home/linuxbrew/.linuxbrew/bin/bash
 ```
 There is a [bug](https://github.com/Homebrew/homebrew-core/issues/158667) in the updated bash, that it does not wrap input commands(it does wrap output).
 It should be caused by the local implementation of termcap library in bash.
 Ubuntu passes `TERMCAP_LIB=" -ltinfo"`(terminfo library in `ncurses`) when building bash.
 If you cannot bear the bug, build bash yourself with `ncurses` in deps.
 The stock `vim` and `manpage` also complains about term features.
 Install `vim` and `less` brew package to resolve.
+The bug is fixed as of Feb 11, 2025.
 Also make sure the `$SHELL` env prints the Homebrew bash path.
 Some terminal app like gnome-terminal set `$SHELL` to `bash` by default.
 Go to `preferences` -> `profiles` -> `command` -> check `run command as a login shell`.

 - If you cannot login remotely, you are probably blocked by SELinux.
 Check with SETroubleshoot GUI or command line: